ofedrigo/TestForPositiveSelection/README.md

 (2005) Bayes Empirical Bayes Inference of Amino Acid Sites Under Positive Selection.
 Mol Biol Evol (2005) 22 (4): 1107-1118) to detect what sites are under positive selection, negative selection, or neutral.

-Flavors of this script have been used in the following manuscripts:
+Various versions of this script have been used in the following manuscripts:

-FFedrigo O., A.D.
+Fedrigo O., A.D.
 Pfefferle, C.C.
 Babbitt, R. Haygood, C.E.
 Wall, and G.A.
 Wray.
 Multiple lines of evidence link glucose transporters to human brain evolution.
 BRAIN, BEHAVIOR AND EVOLUTION.
 (DOI: 10.1159/000329852) Pfefferle A.D., L.R.
 Warner, C.W.
 Wang, W. J. Nielsen, C.C.
 Babbitt, O.